Sunilpal9401/Power-BI-SQL-Projects/SALES PERFORMANCE DASHBOARD/update_database.md

    when 'Tuesday' then 'Martes'

-   when 'Wednesday' then 'Miércoles'
+   when 'Wednesday' then 'MiÃ©rcoles'

    when 'Thursday' then 'Jueves'

    when 'Friday' then 'Viernes'

-   when 'Saturday' then 'Sábado'
+   when 'Saturday' then 'SÃ¡bado'

    when 'Sunday' then 'Doming'